shibukawa/saving/README.md

 ENV SAVING_SLOG_FORMAT=json
 ENV SAVING_SLOG_ADD_SOURCE=no

-# Use this command as entrypoint
 ENTRYPOINT [ "/bin/saving" ]
 HEALTHCHECK CMD ["/bin/saving", "-health-check"]
-# Use server process as command
 CMD [ "/bin/sample-server" ]
 ```

 `saving` command is works as a `ENTRYPOINT` like shell.
 And also works as a health checker.
 Your server process is passed as `CMD` argument.
+You can copy prebuild binary from `ghcr.io/shibukawa/saving:latest` image or build it from source (See [Dockerfile](https://github.com/shibukawa/saving/blob/main/Dockerfile)).

 `saving` command is a reverse proxy.
 It waits for incoming requests and starts your server process when request is coming.
 It waits for the server process to finish and then goes to sleep again.